nravic/UrbanRefuge/README.md

 To build the app for android or ios, run `react-native build android` or `react-native build ios`.
 For android development, you'll need to have AndroidStudio installed and on your $PATH, along with the Java SDK.

+## How to Contribute
+Run the app, and if you see any glaring issues let me know or make a pull request!
+I'm not perfect, and my code certainly isn't.

+## License
+Urban Refuge is MIT Licensed.